public-people/scrape-news/README.md

 ### Test your responses

 To test individual xpath or css responses you can use the scrapy shell:

 ```bash
 scrapy shell "https://www.newssite.co.za/article-url"
 ```

-If you go to the same url in your browser and right-click on, say, the title of the article, and select 'Inspect Element (Q)', you'll see something like
+If you go to the same url in your browser and right-click on, say, the title of the article, and select 'Inspect Element (Q)', you'll see something like this highlighted.

 ```html
 <h1 class="article-title">Title of article</h1>
 ```

-highlighted.
-In the scrapy shell you can then enter
+In the scrapy, shell you can then enter

 ```bash
 >>> response.css('h1.article-title').xpath('text()').extract_first()
 ```